Monday 18 November 2024: Thematic papers 3 - Challenging audiences (Auditorium)

 Society of Psychosocial Research and Intervention - Greece

 Dementia education for museologists is crucial for fostering inclusive and supportive environments in museums.
 Understanding dementia allows museologists to create programs that are not only accessible but also therapeutic for people living with dementia.
 These programs can significantly enhance the quality of life for people with dementia and also provide essential support to caregivers.
 Museums, through tailored programs, can offer a unique form of engagement that combines visual art, history, and sensory experiences.
 Activities such as guided tours, interactive exhibits, and art-making sessions can help stimulate memory, reduce anxiety and improve mood among dementia patients.
 Education includes understanding how to communicate effectively, manage neuropsychiatric symptoms and create a safe, welcoming environment.
-So museologists can design and implement programs that are more meaningful for participants.
+So, museologists can design and implement programs that are more meaningful for participants.
 The intersection of museology and dementia care represents a significant opportunity to create dementia - friendly communities.
 The Dementia Day Care Center in Ioannina offers personalized care and a variety of activities for people living with dementia, as well as training museologists on dementia-related issues.
 A notable case study is the "Drink coffee and you will remember me" educational program, which was implemented in the framework of the project "Cooking in Epirus, 100,000 years" by the Ephorate of Antiquities of Ioannina with funding from the NSRF.
-The main concept of this educational program was related to the diet and eating habits of the Ottoman times during the period of Ali Pasha in Ioannina.
-The purpose of this case study is to show how the education of the museologists enabled to effortlessly address the various challenges in the process of museum planning as well as to make the museum program accessible and enjoyable to people with middle and severe dementia and also to encourage other museums to adopt similar initiatives.
+The purpose of this case study is to show how the education of the museologists enabled to effortlessly address the various challenges in the process of museum planning as well as to make the museum program accessible and enjoyable to people with middle and severe dementia and also to encourage other museums to adopt similar initiatives. Τhis project was implemented in collaboration with Ms Maria Lambrini Koula, Ms Stamatia Kortzi, Ms Ioulia Katsadima and Ms Varvara Papadopoulou.

 Museums and cultural diplomacy.
 Promoting a culture of peace.
 How museums unite societies and diverse voices?